-A grapevine trellis was something I knew I wanted as soon as we moved onto this mountain valley acreage
+A grapevine trellis was a must have when we moved onto this mountain valley acreage

 You might be surprised to find out that you can grow grapes in cooler climates, not just Europe or California.
 We live in Canada, zone 5, and you can grow both table or wine grapes.
 You just need to select the right grape varieties for your grapevine.